- Fellowship (FHEA), AdvanceHE (formerly, UK Higher Education Academy)

 Ethics, Social Philosophy, Early Chinese Philosophy, Comparative Philosophy

-Current research interestsMy PhD research focuses on the relationship between false consciousness and moral responsibility.
+Current research interestsMy PhD research focuses on examining the problems of the concept of false consciousness.

 Past research interestsHistory of Western Philosophy